way76/terracoin/README.md

 1. How to get masternode profit?
 	- Enable coin controll feature (Settings => Options => Wallet => Enable coin controll features)
 	- Go to send tab
-	- Click the inputs button and select only the rewards.
+	- Click the inputs button and select only the reward lines.
 	- Click OK
 	- You can now send only the selected amount.
 	- Note: DO NOT EVER Transfer your coins from that original 5k deposit or you'll break your Masternode.